Charley Pride Was First Solo Artist To Sing National Anthem Before Super Bowl

 More Artists Follow Charley’s Lead

-Since then, seven other country singers have performed the National Anthem prior to the Super Bowl: Garth Brooks, Faith Hill, The Chicks, Carrie Underwood, Luke Bryan, Eric Church, and Mickey Guyton.
+Since then, eight other country singers have performed the National Anthem prior to the Super Bowl: Garth Brooks, Faith Hill, The Chicks, Carrie Underwood, Luke Bryan, Eric Church, Mickey Guyton, and Chris Stapleton.

 But as the first country artist to ever do so, Pride’s Super Bowl performance will forever be one of the most memorable.